If you’ve ever wondered if you can learn piano in your 20s, or if it’s too late to learn piano at 30 (or even 40+), then this is the article for you.

 Ask your partner or friend if you can play what you’ve been working on.
 Get together with friends and jam.
 Sit down at a public piano and play.

 You’ll be amazed by how different performing live feels from practicing.
+And if you're used to playing on a digital piano, it'll be nice to compare it to a more traditional one.

 When you’re performing, you can’t stop when you make a mistake.
 You must recover and move on.